THE THIRD ANNUAL VOICE MAGAZINE WRITING CONTEST!

 Write for The Voice and win money for your education.

-The Voice is launching its second annual writing contest, with categories for both fiction, and non-fiction.
+The Voice is launching its third annual writing contest, with categories for both fiction and non-fiction.

-Non-Fiction: In 2000 words or less, write about any issue affecting students in post-secondary education today.
-You may write from a broad, world perspective, or focus specifically on Athabasca University or another Canadian school.
-You may discuss issues of gender, race, age, returning students, new students, campus violence, distance learning, etc. or introduce an issue we may not be very aware of.
+Non-Fiction: In 1500 words or less, write about any issue affecting the environment.
+You may write about issues in your local area, or global ones.
+You may focus on the human aspects of environmental change, or the impact on the earth.
 Feel free to use research or statistics in your article [with proper citations], or write a creative opinion piece.

 Please read the contest rules and regulations and submission guidelines very carefully to ensure you are not disqualified.
 It’s free to enter.
-The length limits are firm.
-To make it fair for everyone, all submissions that are over length will be returned to the writer for editing.
+The length limits are firm and all entries that go beyond these limits will be disqualified.
 Good luck!

 Rules and Regulations:

-Entrants must be students of Athabasca University.
+Entrants must be AU students.
 Student status will be confirmed with the AU registrar.
 Please ensure that the registrar has your current address and contact information.

-Winning entries will be published in an upcoming Voice issue.
+Winning entries will be published in The Voice.
 The Voice reserves the right to print non-winning entries at a rate of remuneration in accordance with current Voice freelance submission rates.
-The Voice may use portions of non winning non-fiction entries in a composite about students perspectives on post-secondary education today.
+The Voice may use portions of non winning non-fiction entries in a composite about students perspectives on the environment.
 No remuneration will be provided for such use.

-All decisions regarding this contest and the selection of winners remain with the judging panel and are final and binding.
+All decisions regarding this contest and the selection of winners remain with the judging panel and are final.

-AU, AUSU, and Voice staff or council members are not eligible for the contest.
+AU, AUSU, and Voice staff and AUSU Council members are not eligible for the contest.

 Entries will be judged by a panel to be selected by the Voice Editor, and this panel may include: AU students, AU tutors, and/or AUSU council members.
 The panel will include at least 3 members.